M4444/juvix/NIX-NOTES.md

 stuff unnecessarily.
 [Check out this guide on how to do that](https://input-output-hk.github.io/haskell.nix/tutorials/getting-started.html).

-## Using Flakes
+## Using `nix` and flakes

-Flakes is a new system for Nix.
+Flakes are a new system for Nix.
 It makes many things easier but also increases already high learning curve.

 Haskell.nix uses IFD (import-from-derivation) quite a bit.
 With Flakes, IFD is